-The challenge is multifaceted, with organisations interpreting it in different ways, such as: • Affordability and price sensitivity: Developing costeffective solutions is a key driver for consumer acceptar
+The challenge is multifaceted, with organisations interpreting it in different ways, such as:

 - Discovering new protein molecules for use in food and feed products (focusing on the molecules themselves). - Developing new protein formulations or blends for food applications (focusing on functionality and formulation).